All-Weather and Indoor Activities in Invercargill (Perfect for Rainy Days!)

-It’s true, Invercargill has been known to have a fair few rainy days.
+It’s true, Invercargill is known to have a fair few rainy days.
 It’s in New Zealand, after all!
-So if you get caught in Invercargill in the rain, make sure you have a great back-up plan with this list of things to do in Invercargill on a rainy day!
+So if you get caught in the rain in Invercargill, make sure you have a great backup plan with this list of things to do in Invercargill on a rainy day.

-Invercargill, New Zealand’s southernmost city, has a great selection of indoor activities, from vintage car museums to delectable eateries.
-Some of which we even mention in our 10 Amazing Things to Do in Invercargill!
-Alternatively, you could get out of town to the nearby Riverton with its own set of indoor attractions.
-Check out 5 Fun Things to Do in Riverton for more information.
+Invercargill, New Zealand’s southernmost city, has a great selection of all-weather and indoor activities, from vintage car museums to delectable eateries, some of which we even mention in our 10 Best Things to Do in Invercargill.

-Invercargill city centre is home to a couple of fantastic art galleries which will give you something to do while the rain is pouring.
-The City Gallery is home to the Southland Art Society and holds regular exhibitions, competitions and workshops.
-Pop in to see the local artist’s work.
-Additionally, head to the Invercargill Public Art Gallery with a permanent collection of works from well-known New Zealand artists.
+Invercargill city centre is home to a fantastic art gallery which will give you something to do while the rain is pouring.
+The He Waka Tuia Art + Museum showcases a permanent collection of works from well-known New Zealand artists.
 Alongside paintings, you’re likely to see a number of carvings, ceramics, sculptures and mixed-media pieces.

 2. Treat Yourself to a Southland Cheese Roll

-Invercargill has a wealth of fantastic eateries where there should be one food on your “to-try” list if you’re a visitor: a Southland cheese roll.
-Most cafes will serve this speciality of the southern South Island, such as the Blue River Dairy – Sheep Milk Cafe known for its exceptional cheese tastings.
-If you have more of a sweet tooth, sit down for some artisan chocolate treats at Invercargill’s very own chocolate factory, Seriously Good Chocolate.
-Check out more food to try in 15 Foods You Have to Try in New Zealand.
+Invercargill has a wealth of fantastic eateries where there should be one famous New Zealand food on your “to-try” list: a Southland cheese roll.
+Most cafes in Invercargill serve this speciality of the southern South Island, such as The Batch Cafe and The Cheeky Llama Cafe.
+If you have more of a sweet tooth, sit down for some artisan chocolate treats at Invercargill’s very own chocolate factory, Seriously Good Chocolate Company.
+Oh, and they also do cheese rolls.

 3. Get Sporty at ILT Stadium Southland

 Get competitive with your mates or loved ones at the ILT Stadium.
-The stadium has seven wooden sprung multi-sport courts, four squash courts, 10 clip n’ climb climbing walls, a normal climbing wall and a bubble ball courts.
+The stadium has seven wooden sprung multi-sport courts, four squash courts, 10 clip n’ climb climbing walls, a normal climbing wall, and a bubble ball court.
 It’s also home to the SIT Zero Fees Velodrome, which is New Zealand’s only indoor velodrome.
 Call ahead to see if you can go for a ride.

 4. Check Out Vintage Vehicles at Bill Richardson Transport World

-Check out one of the largest collection of restored vintage vehicles of its kind at Bill Richardson Transport World.
+Check out one of the largest collections of restored vintage vehicles of its kind at Bill Richardson Transport World (more info on Viator and Tripadvisor).
 The indoor attraction showcases the Richardson family’s private collection of more than 170 trucks and vehicles from more than 50 different manufacturers.
 There’s also heritage memorabilia on display, as well as a World of Wearable Art (WOW) exhibition.
 After you’ve spent a couple of hours seeing everything there is to see, sit down to a nice hot drink at the American-style diner, the Grille Cafe.